Knowledge Translation Training and Resources

 These KT stories share some of the work that goes on at SickKids.
 Researchers, health care providers and educators talk about what their work means for parents, health care professionals, policy makers, other researchers and society as a whole.

 If you have any questions about our KT workshops or resources, don’t hesitate to get in touch.

 Want to join our email communication list?

-To receive notice of upcoming training sessions and new resources, add yourself to our email communication list by contacting us.
-Please include your name, email, phone number and address.
-Collection of this information is a requirement of the anti-spam legislation.
+To receive notice of upcoming training sessions and new resources, add yourself to our email communication list.
+Please include your name and email.
 You can ask to be removed from our mailing list at any time.

 Phone: 416-813-7654 ext.
 228189